jordigarciacodina/tristanllop/README.md

-# tristanllop
+# Memberships Starter
-Tristán Llop Genesis Child Theme
+## This is the Memberships Starter Genesis Child Theme